WF&R Welcomes Newest Firefighter

 Board of Fire Commissioners

-A quorum of the Board of Fire Commissioners for Woodinville Fire & Rescue will meet as part of a Regional Fire Authority Planning Committee on the 1st and 3rd Thursday of each month beginning at 6:00 p.m.
-The location of the meetings will change monthly.
+A quorum of the Board of Fire Commissioners for Woodinville Fire & Rescue will meet as part of a Regional Fire Authority Planning Committee.
+Click here for a current meeting schedule and location.

 For additional information, including minutes of past meetings and agendas, please go to City of Bothell RFA Information page